Charity Care Budgeted at $312M, South Side Services Strengthened

 Cook County Health (CCH) interim CEO, Debra D. Carey, submitted the health system’s preliminary Fiscal Year 2021 (FY2021) budget to the CCH Board today.

 The $3.4B proposed budget closes a $187M gap announced in June while strengthening health services on the south side.
 The budget includes a tax allocation from Cook County of $112.7M, up from $83M this year, to carry out mandated correctional health and public health services.
-CCH generates 97% of
+CCH generates 97% of its operating revenues from patient fees, grants and other revenues.

 “As the interim CEO, it is my responsibility to present a budget that is balanced and that preserves the services we believe are most important to the communities we serve.
 In the end, we looked at opportunities to consolidate rather than eliminate, relocate rather than reduce – all while remaining fiscally responsible,” said Carey.